Report abuse to social media services

-Check the procedures that apply to the site or service the abuse was posted on
+Check the procedures that apply to the site or service where the abuse was posted

 Popular social media services, games, apps and websites have information about how to report abusive material.
-Our eSafety Guide includes general online safety information and direct reporting links.
+The eSafety Guide includes general online safety information and direct reporting links.

 Before you report abusive content, it is a good idea to collect evidence, such as screenshots of the abusive material.